idfive/UniCal/README.md

 CONTENT TYPES
 -------------
 We employ two different Content Types for UniCal: Events and Sites.
-These will be defined in the UniCal Features Module.
+These are defined in the UniCal Features Module.

 Event Content Type: